project-chip/matter-handbook/content/Specification/_index.md

 # The Matter Specifications

-The Matter Specification is released twice a year in Spring and Fall.
-The first release 1.0 was in November 2022, 1.1 was released in April 2023 and 1.2 in October 2023.
+The Matter Specification is updated twice a year in Spring and Fall.
+- Version 1.0 was published in November 2022
+- Version 1.1 was published in April 2023
+- Version 1.2 was published in October 2023

 The specification is made up of a number of documents: